litprog/litprog/lit_v3/110_overview.md

  2. write source code files as output,
  3. write HTML and PDF files as documentation.

-While this *is* in essence what LitProg does, this explanation doesn't show the key reason to use LitProg rather than other literate programming tools or to just continue directly writing source code files, without any extra ceremony.
+While this *is* in essence what LitProg does, it doesn't explain why to use LitProg rather than a static site generator, other literate programming tools or to just continue directly writing source code files, without any extra ceremony.

 LitProg is inspired by the interactive nature of [Jupyter notebooks][href_jupyter]: You can mix documentation, code and critically also *execution*.
 This makes it possible to *demonstrate* to your readers, that your literate program actually works as advertised, by executing sub-processes and capturing their output.
 So a more complete picture of how LitProg works is this: